Skip to content

 Rain isn’t the only thing you need to consider though.
 I’ve always been frustrated by flimsy umbrellas, and if you experience the blustery ‘Roaring 40s’ of north west Tasmania you’ll be thankful you bought a super-strong umbrella that doesn’t turn inside-out.

 The model I recommend here costs more than your average umbrella, but you definitely get what you pay for.
-I bought one of these for long-term travelling in the monsoons of SE Asia and it hasn’t let me down once!
+My wife and I bought a couple of these for long-term travelling in the monsoons of SE Asia and they haven’t let us down once!

 For a more budget-friendly umbrella you might like this option.
-It isn’t as strong, but is Teflon coated, packs down small, and gets great reviews.
+It isn’t as strong, but it packs down nicely, is a LOT less expensive, and gets great reviews from travelers.

 #4 – Weather-Sealed Camera